 Whatever your position you have landed at a good place.

-The difference with the bare foot affiliate and other sites is, many of my recommendations require a some effort to become a stream of income for you.
-I make no promises that you will be relaxing wealthy and retired in the Caribbean (or any other place), sometime next month.
+The difference with the bare foot affiliate from other sites is, my recommendations require a some effort to become an income stream.

 So onto the topic…